Slider Settings

 • Tail-Free

 Goose Tip: Setting Top-K to 1 ensures you get the same token every time when retrying generations!
+The text quality won't be high, but it can be useful for testing.

 • Typical

-• Change Settings Order
+• Change Samplers

-The order in which you apply samplers can have unexpected and unpredictable effects, consider starting with a default config preset and experimenting.
+The order in which you apply samplers can have unexpected and unpredictable effects.
+Consider starting with a default config preset and experimenting.

 Repetition Penalty